Egypt, Egypt, and More Egypt

 By: Rabbi Barak Bar-Chaim

 We are commanded to remember the Exodus from Egypt every morning and every evening.
 On Passover, we recall the Exodus from Egypt for an entire week.
 Our tefillin, mezuzot, and many other mitzvot are reminders of the Exodus from Egypt.
 We mention the Exodus from Egypt in grace after meals, in Kiddush on Shabbat, in the Ten Commandments, and throughout our prayer services.
-The first four Torah portions of the Book of Exodus deal almost entirely with the Hebrews’ experiences in Egypt and their exodus from Egypt.
-Why does the Torah find it so important to etch the memory of the exodus into our minds and hearts?
+The first four Torah portions of the Book of Exodus deal almost entirely with the Hebrews’ experiences in and exodus from Egypt.
+Why does the Torah find it so important to etch the memory of the Exodus into our minds and hearts?

-Nachmanides states: “From the grand public miracles a person recognizes the hidden miracles which are the foundation of the entire Torah.
-Indeed, a person has no portion in the Torah of Moses, our teacher, unless he/she believes that all our affairs are miraculous.”
+Nachmanides states: “From the grand public miracles, a person recognizes the hidden miracles which are the foundation of the entire Torah.
+Indeed, a person has no portion in the Torah of Moses, our teacher, unless that person believes that all our affairs are miraculous.”
 The Ba’al Shem Tov would explain that the difference between a miracle and a natural occurrence lies only in the frequency of the occurrence.
 The sun rising and setting each day is no less miraculous (directed by God) than the splitting of the Red Sea or the plagues in Egypt.
 Our focus on the Exodus from Egypt does not propel us back to the past, rather, it teaches us to fulfill our purpose of recognizing that, although hidden from plain sight, God is omnipresent (present everywhere), omnipotent (almighty), and involved in every aspect of our daily existence.